hertze/Wallflower/README.md

 W A L L F L O W E R

+Version 1.0

+By Joakim Hertze

 A script plugin for Photoshop that emulates the look of a RA-4 processed and scanned photo.

 ---

+How does it work?
+The steps.

 Recipe settings: